Back to all posts

 • You can use blending modes to change the way layers interact

-Blending modes.
+Blending Modes.
 Explained.

 Change these to adjust the way the selected layer blends (or displays) with the layers below it.